cerndb/storage-api/README.md

 python3 setup.py install
 ```

-You can run the API in the Flask debug server without SSO like this:
+You can run the API in the Flask development server without SSO like this:

 ```
-$ export FLASK_APP=storage.api.handlers.app
+$ export FLASK_APP=app.py
 $ export FLASK_DEBUG=1
 $ flask run
 ```

+There is also a shorthand Makefile option available as `make devserver`.
 ## Example

 In a CERN openstack workstation, our storage-api implementation is running on a server under storage-api:5002, it's shown here how to invoke the storage-api different endpoints from the command line using curl: